likewise/newhopearm/Readme.md

 * Both, `stm32f0_wrapper.c` and `stm32_wrapper.h` are taken from
 [Joost Rijneveld's](https://github.com/joostrijneveld/STM32-getting-started) implementation.

-* The libopencm3 directories and developmenmt board specific linker scripts are from the [Libopencm3 Library](http://www.libopencm3.org/wiki/Main_Page), we only modified includes to provide a stand alone version.
+* The libopencm3 directories and development board specific linker scripts are from the [Libopencm3 Library](http://www.libopencm3.org/wiki/Main_Page), we only modified includes to provide a stand alone version.